-An estimated 663 million people around the world don’t have access to clean water.
-Clean water helps free children from deadly, preventable disease.
+An estimated 771 million people around the world don’t have access to basic drinking water.
+Clean water helps free children from deadly, preventable diseases.
 It liberates women and children from long hours spent gathering dirty, contaminated water.
 Clean water restores health and opens the door to education, a promising future, and the kind of life God intends for His children.

 Loving God, we ask for Your blessings on children, mothers, fathers, and communities who are thirsty.
 Purify, protect, and multiply their water sources.
 Strengthen their resolve so they may fully enjoy the benefits of clean water — essentials like education, gardens of fresh produce, and good health.

-Pray for a global will to ensure everyone has safe drinking water.
+Pray for the global will to ensure everyone has safe drinking water.

-People in wealthier countries often are unaware of life-threatening issues surrounding water in developing nations.
-Through the efforts of organizations such as World Vision, many more people are becoming aware of the hundreds of millions of people who face serious illness because they have no access to clean drinking water.
-Ask God to create compassion in hearts and connect people in developed nations with organizations that can help them make a difference and save lives.
+People in wealthier countries are often unaware of life-threatening issues surrounding water in developing nations.
+Through the efforts of organizations such as World Vision, more people are realizing that hundreds of millions of people face serious illness because they lack access to clean drinking water.
+Ask God to create compassion in hearts and connect people in developed nations with organizations that can help them get this life-giving resource.

 Heavenly Father, remind us of Your command to love our neighbors as we love ourselves.
 Don’t let us rest until we know we have done everything we can to meet this necessity for others.